maansidesai/WIRED-2024-Paris/README.md

 * [Apolline Mellot](https://github.com/apmellot), PhD Student at Inria, Université Paris-Saclay, France

 ## Getting Started
 Welcome to the WIRED 2024 [MNE Python](https://mne.tools/stable/index.html) Tutorial!
 If you're reading this, hopefully you are getting started learning how to use python and jupyter notebooks to do some analysis of neuroscience data!
-In this tutorial, we will be using a BIDS dataset collected from a combination of intracranial (sEEG data).
+In this tutorial, we will be using several [BIDS](https://bids-specification.readthedocs.io/en/stable/)-formatted [intracranial datasets](https://bids-specification.readthedocs.io/en/stable/modality-specific-files/intracranial-electroencephalography.html).
 The tutorials here are organized into Jupyter notebooks that will go through a series of concepts that will give you the foundation for what you need to preprocess and plot epochs using [MNE-Python](https://mne.tools/stable/index.html).

 ## Installation Instructions
 * First you should install [MNE-python](https://mne.tools/stable/install/index.html).
 We recommend using the standalone installer.